 Hi!
 I’m Claudia Brauer and I’m so happy you’re joining me here!
 I’m an arts educator, art therapist, occasional preschool teacher and former special education therapist.
 I’m excited to bring art to your home and hope to inspire other educators and parents to nurture childhood creativity.

 I care deeply about children’s art education and believe that creative experiences offer many benefits to a child’s healthy development, cognitive abilities, and life skills.
-Over the last 15 years, with my background and BA in Art Therapy and Special Education Therapy from the University of Applied Sciences Freiburg, Germany I’ve designed and taught various art programs, after school art and full day art workshops in several preschools, kindergartens and elementary schools over the last 8 years, and until recently at the the Trailhead Children’s Museum in Crested Butte, Colorado.
-I’ve decided to start WonderBar as an in-home art enrichment program for toddlers to young adults.
+Over the last 15 years, with my background and BA in Art Therapy and Special Education Therapy from the University of Applied Sciences Freiburg in Germany, I’ve designed and taught various art programs, after school art and full day art workshops in preschools, kindergartens, elementary schools, art organizations and children’s museums in both Germany and the USA.
+When moving to Ridgway, CO in 2018 I’ve decided to start WonderBar as an in-home art enrichment program for toddlers to young adults.
 I offer private art classes, Kids Art Kits, and share some Pre-K art teaching ideas on my blog.

 Wonderbar is a German expression meaning “wonderful” or “full of wonder”.
-Since I’m German and seek to inspire wonder, creativity and imagination I thought this would be a fitting name.
+Since I’m German and seek to inspire wonder, creativity and imagination, “Wonderbar” seemed like a fitting name.

 Benefits of Arts Education

-Motivates and engages children in learning, stimulates memory, facilitates understanding, enhances symbolic communication, promotes relationships, and provides an avenue for building competence.
-Young Children and the Arts: Making Creative Connections, Sara Goldhawk and the Task Force on Children’s Learning and the Arts, 1998
+The arts motivate and engage children in learning, stimulate memory and facilitate understanding, promote relationships, and provide an avenue for building competence. – Young Children and the Arts: Making Creative Connections, The Task Force on Children’s Learning and the Arts, 1998

 Please e-mail me if you have any further questions or want to sign up for a class.